TiagoMauricio/pexa/README.md

 A self hostable API for personal expense tracking built with [FastAPI](https://github.com/fastapi/fastapi)

+## Context

+There are many great opensource options for personal finance tracking.
+However, I felt like they were either too feature full or lacking particular features I was looking for.
+YABA strives to achieve a middle ground where it can track your personal finances and share the progress with your significant other so that multiple people can register expenses on the same account.

+:warning: This API is still in early stages of development.

 ## Goal

 Primary:

-* Simple expense tracking to allow frontends to graph information in a simple way
+* Simple expense tracking to allow client frontends to graph information in a simple way
 * Allow multiple users to record expenses in the same account (Great for couples)
 * Easy to self host

 North star:

 * Build an API Standard that can be integrated with custom UI client applications (both desktop and mobile) to achieve a modular ecosystem
-* Support delay tolerant operation (register your expenses even if you're offline in your client app and then upload them when you're connected)
+* Support delay tolerant operation (register your expenses when you're offline in your client app and then sync when you're connected)

-## Context

-There are many great opensource options for personal finance tracking.
-However, I felt like they were either too feature full or lacking particular features I was looking for.
-YABA strives to achieve a middle ground where it can track your personal finances and share the progress with your significant other so that multiple people can register expenses on the same account.

-:warning: This API is still in early stages of development.

 ## Technology